maueroats/nsml-documents/rules.md

 another student may compete at two levels.
 Students may compete above their grade level but not below it.
 No one may compete as a contestant in both the oral and written events at a given meet.

-## Oral Events

-1. At the beginning of the contest, all oral contestants will be sequestered.
-Contestants may not leave the sequester room without permission from the host school.
-Fifteen minutes prior to the presentation, the contestant will be instructed to report to the oral preparation room and will be given a copy of the questions.
-There will be three questions, each on a different sheet of paper.
-Fifteen minutes are allowed for preparation.
-During the preparation, the contestant may use any print or written materials.
-A calculator may be allowed, depending on the contest.
-Laptops, phones, and other electronic devices may not be used at any time.
-Notes should be made on the question sheets or specially marked extra paper.
-Only the question sheets and specially marked paper may be used in the presentation room.
-When the contestant enters the presentation room, the timer will read the instructions aloud.

-2. For Meets 1 and 2, the oral contest is an individual event.
-Each oral contestant must prepare and present alone.
-For Meets 3 and 4, a school may enter a single contestant or an oral team of two students.
-Each member of an oral team may, but is not required to, participate in all parts of the presentation.
-The students may decide how to allocate their presentation time.
-For example, they may “trade off” questions they answer or one student may take the lead while the other student adds information or clarification as needed.
-Only one student at a time may be active, either speaking or writing, during the presentation time.
-The other student must sit quietly and **may not write** (on paper or on the board).
-Neither member of an oral team at a meet may participate as a contestant in a written contest as the same meet.

-3. Students and their coaches are encouraged to attend their team's oral presentation, as long as space permits.
-Spectators should be seated in the room before the presentation begins and should remain quietly seated until it is completed.
-It is expected that an observer will obtain permission from the oral contestant or the oral contestant’s coach before observing an oral presentation.

 ## Conference Meet